josecomartins/OmniVision/Player/README.md

 ## OmniVision_pkg
 Use only the omnidirectional camera to self-localization and objects detection.
-⚠️ Object detection only with basic functions, replacing with YOLOv8.

 ## Freenect
 Library to adquire images from Kinect.